The patient Access website is run by Patient Access. It is linked into our surgery, but we cannot view or correct any problems on your account.

 Please follow the link for information or for help if you are having problems logging in please contact Patient Support in the 1st instance on https://support.patientaccess.com/

-We aim to provide a repeat prescription within two working days.
+We aim to provide a repeat prescription within 1 week.
 This period is required to to process your repeat prescription request, re-issue, verify and to be review and signed by your doctor.

 Please order in good time and do not expect to collect a prescription the same day that you order it.

 We have a dedicated prescribing team available to help with any prescription queries.
 You can also order your prescription using this email.